casualwriter/vanilla-chatgpt/README.md

 # vanilla-chatgpt

-A minimal ChatGPT client by vanilla javascript, run from local or any web host
+A minimal ChatGPT client by vanilla javascript, run from local or web.

-For example, direct run from github source folder
+For example, the program may direct run from github source folder

 * https://raw.githack.com/casualwriter/vanilla-chatgpt/main/source/index.html
 * https://raw.githack.com/casualwriter/vanilla-chatgpt/main/source/vanilla-chatgpt.html

 ![](https://github.com/casualwriter/vanilla-chatgpt/blob/main/vanilla-chatgpt.jpg)

+It is a single HTML program intent to be run from local, or private web, or further customization.

+It also comes with a javascript library of chatGPT API call for front-end coding.

+### Source Files

-This repository includes 2 version of vanilla-chatGPT, and a js library for chatGPT API.
+This repository includes 2 version of vanilla-chatGPT, and a javascript library for chatGPT API.

 1. [index.html](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/index.html) is a single file version of vanilla-chatGPT. no dependence.
 2. [vanilla-chatgpt.html](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/vanilla-chatgpt.html) is the minimum version using casual-markdown.js and vanilla-chatgpt.js.